stfc/PSyclone/doc/generator_script.rst

 running the generator.py script with the -h option.

-If you use a particular API frequently and it is not the default then you can change the default by editing the ``psyclone.cfg`` file.
+If you use a particular API frequently and it is not the default then you can change the default by creating a copy of the default ``psyclone.cfg`` file and editing it.
 See :ref:`configuration` for more details.

 If your code uses an API that is different to the default then you can specify this as an argument to the generator.py script.